loganpowell/auth/README.md

    have access for the operation requested)
 10. If valid, gateway allows the operation via the Functional Lambda
 11. That lambda can now operate on the store/DB (FaunaDB)
-12. The operation returns from the DB
+12. The operation returns from the DB to Function
+13. Function to Gateway
-13. The app state is updated (fwew! 😓)
+14. Gateway to app state: updated (fwew! 😓)

 #### If a valid policy is found in cache...